sarahyeework/microclimate-systems-extended-wear/README.md

 In space, clothing is a consumable system.

 - Astronauts wear garments for multiple days without laundering
-- Clothing is replaced based on discomfort, odor, or skin irritation
+- Clothing is replaced based on discomfort, odor, or irritation
 - Each astronaut uses ~150 lbs of clothing per year

-This creates a constraint where **wear tolerance—not material durability—determines replacement frequency**.
+This creates a system where:

+> replacement frequency is driven by human tolerance, not material lifespan

 ---

 ## Why the Foot

-The foot is a high-contact, high-stress interface:
+The foot is a high-contact, high-risk interface:

 - continuous contact with surfaces or footwear
 - localized pressure and shear
-- heat and moisture accumulation over time
+- heat and moisture accumulation
+- high contribution to overall discomfort

-Socks are also a major driver of replacement cycles, making them a high-leverage starting point.
+Socks are also a primary driver of replacement cycles, making them a high-leverage intervention point.

 ---